 To pour your heart into something is to try your absolute best or put all of your effort into it.

 I poured my heart into this bakery, and it just isn’t working out.
 I’m so disappointed.

 This is simply a way of telling someone to calm down.

 – I don’t get it!
 Why doesn’t anyone want to buy my muffins!?

 – Hey, keep your shirt on.
 Maybe you just need a better business plan.

 To “show [someone] out” is to guide or escort someone out of a location, like a building.
 If someone says, “I’ll show myself out,” this might mean “It’s all right, I can find my way out by myself.”

-However, this is also something someone might say after telling a joke that’s bad because it’s so cheesy (embarrassingly obvious) or just not very funny.
+However, this is also a phrase that someone might say after telling a joke that’s bad because it’s so cheesy (embarrassingly obvious) or just not very funny.
 It’s like saying, “It’s okay, you don’t have to make me leave.
 I’ll leave by myself.”

-When used in this way, “I’ll show myself out” itself is meant to be a joke.
+When used in the second way, “I’ll show myself out” is meant to be a joke.
 So you wouldn’t actually leave after saying it.

 – Why was six afraid of seven?